ZnZq/hytale_atlas/docs/init/04-MCP-SURFACE.md

 than schema extraction, though still short of booting a server, which `01-VISION.md` §Operating constraint forbids.

+**Deliberately not scheduled — on cost, not feasibility.** The engine's validators *are* reachable, as a documented batch mode (`--validate-assets --shutdown-after-validate`).
+What rules them out as the default is the price: a full server boot of roughly 40 seconds, an unsuppressable telemetry beacon, and a scratch directory — **per run**. `validate_pack` is meant to be callable after every edit; this cannot be.

-**Deliberately not scheduled.** `05-CODEC-EXTRACTION.md` §Scope boundary draws the line at *reading declarations* rather than *invoking behaviour*, and this falls on the far side. `validate_pack` therefore ships as schema conformance plus broken-reference detection — the design's original specification.
-See `OPEN-QUESTIONS.md` **Q17** for the revisit trigger.
+So `validate_pack` ships as schema conformance plus broken-reference detection — the design's original specification — and deep validation is at most an explicit, user-invoked `validate --deep`.
+See `OPEN-QUESTIONS.md` **Q17**.

 Distinguish **error** (will not load) from **warning** (unusual but legal).
 Do not report low-confidence heuristic findings as errors.